 In response, we have designed an 8 week programme to work with groups of young people from school Years 5 to 13 with the aim of building their emotional resilience, self-awareness and resourcefulness.

-Kath has been a Samaritan for ten years, trains volunteers and has supported the development of materials on resilience for her local Samaritans group.
-Both Kath and Kate are also highly experienced coaches in their field and well-trained in a variety of different techniques which lend themselves beautifully to helping children build emotional resilience.
+Jeanette, who recently joined Kate, has a background in psychology and was initially a Montessori teacher before working in Training and Development for over 20 years.
+In South Africa she facilitated workshops supporting children and young adults to build emotional intelligence.
+Both Jeanette and Kate are also highly experienced facilitators and coaches in their field and well-trained in a variety of different techniques which lend themselves beautifully to helping children build emotional resilience.